fmarotta/kaobook/README.md

 The first time it only looks at the uncommented `<driver>` code.
 This creates a "template" for the .tex file with the documentation, which has the line `\DocInput{kao.dtx}` at its core.
 The second time it looks at the commented code and generates the documentation.
-Blocks between `\iffalse`-`\fi` are read by docstrip and may be sent to output files, but they are not included of the documentation.
+Blocks between `\iffalse`-`\fi` are read by docstrip and may be sent to output files, but they are not included in the documentation.

 Traditionally, the .dtx file is supposed to be divided in two parts.
 The initial part describes the usage of a package's macros for users.